-Default EF $CH_4 - 300 \text{ kg/TJ}$ (2006 IPCC Guidelines; Volume 2: Energy; Chapter 2.Stationary combustion table 2.5 page 2.23).
-CH_4 emissions from waste incineration are very small (Table

-7.19).
-Value for 2019 - 0.0018 kt CO2 eq. is under 0.05% of total emissions and it means that is under the threshold of significance.
-In 2020, raw activity data are lower than in 2019 and it means that emissions are below 0.05% of total emissions in Latvia.
-Latvia could not investigate the dominant incineration technology and process (e.g. batch-type/continuous/semicontinuous) used, because waste incineration without energy recovery reports different small installations in different years.
-This installation do not have any filters or semi combustion cameras and it worked only few hours in the week.
-In CRT CH4 emissions from incineration are reported as NE.
+Default EF $CH_4 - 300 \text{ kg/TJ}$ (2006 IPCC Guidelines; Volume 2: Energy; Chapter 2.Stationary combustion table 2.5 page 2.23). $CH_4$ emissions from waste incineration are very small (Table 7.20).
+Value for $2019 - 0.0018 \text{ kt } CO_2 \text{ eq.}$ is under 0.05% of total emissions and it means that is under the threshold of significance.
+In 2020-2023, raw activity data are lower than in 2019 and it means that emissions are below 0.05% of total emissions in Latvia.
+Latvia could not investigate the dominant incineration technology and process (e.g. batch-type/continuous/semi-continuous) used, because waste incineration without energy recovery reports different small installations in different years.
+This installation does not have any filters or semi combustion cameras and it worked only a few hours in the week.
+In CRT $CH_4$ emissions from incineration are reported as NE.